cyber-prophet/bostrom-journal/BostromJournal001.md

 ### My Robot [~](QmSfnbtVvAQxLBtD9wfkn5XexGPPkofcT7pS7379WoXqVW)

-On "My Robot" page you can see the information about the state of your IPFS local node (that uses cache of your browser), connected accounts, their addresses and balances of tokens on them.
+On the "My Robot" page you can see the information about the state of your IPFS local node (that uses the cache of your browser), connected accounts, their addresses and balances of tokens on them.

 ### Teleport [~](QmSBDA7qQEbV6sQRmzbj3VuiXGG9g9vpbLWC9DWFtzq9mh)

-On teleport page you can exchange your tokens using swap, explore [existing pools](https://cyb.ai/teleport/pools) or add and sub liquidity to liquidity pools.
+On the teleport page you can exchange your tokens using swap, explore [existing pools](https://cyb.ai/teleport/pools) or add and sub liquidity to liquidity pools.
 Refer to the links below:

 - [swap](https://cyb.ai/teleport)
 - [add liquidity](https://cyb.ai/teleport/add-liquidity)